latcraft/automation/event-manager/README.md

 4. **Automated:** Create invitation e-mail on SendGrid using the following task:

         gradlew publishCampaignOnSendGrid

+    Link to the e-mail HTML will be published inside `#craftbot` channel in Slack.

+     > **WARNING:** Verify e-mail's content and layout before executing next task.

     It is safe to run this task several times.

 5. **Automated:** Send the invitation letter using the following task: